laurenmarar/RoomRater/README.md

 ### Problem Statement

-At the start of the COVID pandemic, professionals found themselves suddenly launched into a work-from-home situation, requireing that they attend meetings from their kitchens, living rooms, bedrooms, and if they're lucky, home offices.
+At the start of the COVID pandemic, professionals found themselves suddenly launched into a work-from-home situation, requiring that they attend meetings from their kitchens, living rooms, bedrooms, and if they're lucky, home offices.

-Many people were not used to presenting themselves in this context, and are even less aware of how their bacgrounds were a part of the impression they gave.
+Many people were not used to presenting themselves in this context, and are even less aware of how their backgrounds were a part of the impression they gave.

 Enter Room Rater.
-This Twitter account begain posting photos of various people appearning on air, particularly reporters.
+This Twitter account began posting photos of various people appearning on air, particularly reporters.
 They began scoring people's backgrounds, applauding them for a good use of plants and books in the background, or critiquing their lighighting situation.

 One can scroll through to get an idea about what might make a good background, but what would the data say if we look at their scores systematically.

 ### Metrics

-**Feature**: Tokenized tweet text
+**Predictive variable**: Tokenized tweet text

 **Outcome variable**: Rating, a multiclass variable on a 1-10 scale